ncsa/Delta_doc/docs/source/user_guide/ood/index.rst

 Open OnDemand
 ================

-Access Delta, in a web browser, through Open OnDemand!
+Access Delta, in a web browser, with Open OnDemand!

 Shell Access
 --------------